Quick Answer

 • Indoor temperatures drop below 40°F and you have no backup heat source

-• A household member depends on powered medical equipment — CPAP, oxygen concentrator, dialysis machine, or refrigerated medication
+• A household member depends on powered medical equipment — CPAP, oxygen concentrator, dialysis, or refrigerated medication

-• You have infants under 12 months or adults over 75 who cannot tolerate sustained cold
+• You have infants under 12 months or adults over 75 who can’t tolerate sustained cold

-• Structural damage — roof collapse from ice load, broken windows, or significant water intrusion — compromises your shelter
+• Structural damage — roof collapse, broken windows, or significant water intrusion — compromises your shelter

 • You have less than 24 hours of heating fuel remaining with no resupply path

-The critical window for evacuation is before roads ice over, not after.
-In most major winter storm events, you have a 6 to 12 hour window after the storm warning before road conditions become truly impassable.
+The critical window for evacuation is before roads ice over.
+In most major winter storm events, you’ve got a 6 to 12 hour window after the storm warning before road conditions become truly impassable.
 Once that window closes, you’re committed to sheltering in place.

-Pre-position your evacuation setup now: Keep a winter go-bag in your vehicle with warm clothing layers, blankets, water, shelf-stable food, medications, phone charger, and a waterproof container with critical documents — insurance policies, IDs, medical records, and a cash reserve.
-Maintain your fuel tank at three-quarters full or above from November through March.
+Pre-position your evacuation setup now: Keep a winter go-bag in your vehicle with warm clothing layers, blankets, water, shelf-stable food, medications, phone charger, and a waterproof container with critical documents.
+Maintain your fuel tank at three-quarters full from November through March.
 Identify your destination before the storm: a friend or family member’s home outside the affected area, a hotel along a pre-planned route, or a community warming shelter.
-Check your municipality’s emergency management website for shelter locations now — not during the event.

 If you need a comprehensive framework for building that evacuation plan, how to build a home emergency plan walks through the decision process step by step.

 Extended winter grid failures have clear historical precedent.
 The Quebec ice storm left some communities without power for over a month.
-During that period, daily life fundamentally changed.
-People relocated to emergency shelters, community centers, and the homes of anyone with a working wood stove or generator.
-Schools closed for weeks.
-Insurance claims took years to resolve, and many homeowners discovered their policies didn’t cover the specific type of water damage from burst pipes or ice dams.
+Daily life fundamentally changed.
+People relocated to emergency shelters, community centers, and the homes of anyone with a working wood stove.

-In a prolonged scenario, new threats emerge that weren’t on anyone’s radar during the first week.
+Once the crisis extends past a week, new threats emerge that weren’t on anyone’s radar during the first few days.
 Mold from burst-pipe water damage becomes a serious health hazard once temperatures rise.
 When power returns, run dehumidifiers immediately in any affected area.
 Remove saturated drywall within 48 hours — don’t wait to see if it dries.
-Use fans to circulate air in affected rooms and treat any visible mold with appropriate solutions before it colonizes.

-Mental health strain — from isolation, cold, sleep deprivation, and uncertainty — takes a measurable toll, particularly on children and elderly residents.
-In my experience, maintaining daily routines makes an outsized difference.
+Mental health strain — from isolation, cold, sleep deprivation, and uncertainty — takes a measurable toll.
+One thing I see constantly in extended emergencies: the families who maintain daily routines fare dramatically better.
 Assign tasks to children.
 Eat meals at consistent times.
 Limit doom-scrolling on phones to preserve both battery life and your sanity.
 Read books.
 Play cards.
-The families I’ve seen weather extended emergencies best were the ones who treated structure as a survival tool.
+Structure is a survival tool.

 Structural damage from ice accumulation on roofs can make homes uninhabitable even after power returns.
 The recovery phase of a major winter event often lasts months to years, not days to weeks.
 Skills you might associate with wilderness survival — fire management, water purification, improvised shelter — become surprisingly relevant.
 Learning bushcraft skills for emergency preparedness covers why these aren’t just for the backcountry.